Posted on February 12, 2017 by One Community

 Click on each icon to be taken to the corresponding Highest Good hub page.

-One Community’s physical location will forward this movement as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world.
-This is the September 11th, 2016 edition (#181) of our weekly progress update detailing our team’s development and accomplishments on how to make a global sustainability starting point:
+One Community’s physical location will forward the movement of helping people create a better world as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world.
+This is the February 12th, 2017 edition (#203) of our weekly progress update detailing our team’s development and accomplishments:

 CLICK HERE IF YOU’D LIKE TO RECEIVE AN EMAIL EACH WEEK WHEN WE RELEASE A NEW UPDATE